Dependency Engine for Deep Learning¶

 A runtime dependency engine is a generic solution to these problems.

 This topic examines how to use runtime dependency scheduling in deep learning, and how runtime dependency scheduling speeds and simplified multi-device deep learning.
-It also explores potential designs for a generic dependency engine that is library- and operation-independent.
+It also explores potential designs for a generic dependency engine that is a library and operation independent.

 Although most users want to take advantage of parallel computation, most of us are more familiar with serial programs.
 So, how do we write serial programs and build a library to automatically parallelize operations in an asynchronized way?